 Because of RCN’s focus on rolling out fiber networks, it makes sense that their efforts are concentrated in major city areas where they can get the highest amount of customers hooked up to their new networks.

-If you’re unsure if RCN is available at your home, enter an address here to check and compare to other Internet options:
+If you’re unsure if RCN is available at your home make sure to check RCN’s website for details.

 RCN Installation Options and Installation Fees